 Prepare the sauce

-Take a pot and fry chopped onions on the medium heat until golden brown.
+Take a pot and fry chopped onions on the medium heat using any vegetable oil until golden brown.
 Add garlic and fry it another minute.

 Add prawns with the lime marinade to the pot and fry together for another 10 minutes.